gndec-yjs/PAL/Contents/Experiment_2.md

 4. Why is cover thickness important for corrosion resistance?
 5. What are some commonly used treatment methods for corroded RC?
 6. What preventive strategies can be adopted during construction to reduce corrosion risk?
+7. Which IS codes provide guidance on durability and rehabilitation of RC structures?
+8. How can case studies help in understanding practical aspects of corrosion management?

 ---